-Paper Name: Data Communication and Networking

-- CO1.
-To gain ability to create a new protocol and test its efficiency - CO2.
-To design a new network architecture using protocols and interfaces - CO3.
-To create a hybrid topology using the existing topologies, and check inefficiency - CO4.
-To apply different encoding and decoding mechanisms involved in various types of transmission media and measure the transmission impairments - CO5.
-To design a model internet with various categories of networks and test the transmission rate - CO6.
-To understand the basics of data communication, networking, the internet, and their importance - CO7.
-To analyze the services and features of various protocol layers in data networks - CO8.
-To differentiate wired and wireless computer networks - CO9.
-To analyze TCP/IP and their protocols - CO10.
-To recognize the different internet devices and their functions - CO11.
-To identify the primary security threats of a network

-- LO1.
-Create a new protocol and test its efficiency. - LO2.
-Design a new network architecture using protocols and interfaces. - LO3.
-Create a hybrid topology using the existing topologies, and check inefficiency. - LO4.
-Apply different encoding and decoding mechanisms involved in various types of transmission media and measure the transmission impairments. - LO5.
-Design a model internet with various categories of networks and test the transmission rate. - LO6.
-Understand the basics of data communication, networking, the internet, and their importance. - LO7.
-Analyze the services and features of various protocol layers in data networks. - LO8.
-Differentiate wired and wireless computer networks. - LO9.
-Analyze TCP/IP and their protocols. - LO10.
-Recognize the different internet devices and their functions. - LO11.
+Paper Code:MCA-202 Paper Name - Data Communication and Natworking Paper Name : Data Communication and Networking Objectivese After completion of this course the student will be able to- CO1 To gain ability to create a new protocol and test its efficiency CO2 To design a new network architecture using protocols and interfaces CO3.
+To create a hybrid topology using the existing topologies, and check inefficiency CO4.
+To enable different encoding and decoding mechanisms involved in various types of transmission model and moosure the transmission impoirments of transmission media and measure the transmission impairments $CO5$.
+To design a model intermet with various acta series of networks and test the transmission acts transmission rate CO6.
+To understand the basics of data communication, networking, the internet, and their importance CO7.
+To analyze the services and features of various protocol layers in data networks CO8.
+To differentiate wired and wireless computer networks CO9.
+To analyze TCP/IP and their protocols CO10.
+To recognize the different internet devices and their functions CO11.
+To identify the primary security threats of a network Learning Outcomes: After completion of this course the student will be able to- LO1.
+Create a new protocol and test its efficiency.
+LO2.
+Design a new network architecture using protocols and interfaces.
+LO3.
+Create a hybrid topology using the existing topologies, and check inefficiency.
+LO4.
+Apply different encoding and decoding mechanisms involved in various types of transmission media and measure the transmission impairments.
+LO5.
+Design a model internet with various categories of networks and test the transmission rate.
+LO6.
+Understand the basics of data communication, networking, the internet, and their importance.
+LO7.
+Analyze the services and features of various protocol layers in data networks.
+LO8.
+Differentiate wired and wireless computer networks.
+LO9.
+Analyze TCP/IP and their protocols.
+LO10.
+Recognize the different internet devices and their functions.
+LO11.
 Identify the primary security threats of a network.

-The question paper contains 3 sections.
+Do TT.
+Rohary and primary security and as of a network.
+Scheme of Examination Maximum Marks: 50 Duration: 3 Hours Minimum Passing Marks: 13 Credit: 5 The question paper contains 3 sections.
 Section-A consists of 10 questions (at least 3 questions from each unit of syllabus).
 Section-B will consist of 9 questions (3 questions from each unit).
 Section C will consist of 6 questions (2 questions from each unit).
-The word limit of parts A, B, and C are 50, 200, and 500 respectively
+The word limit of narts A B and C are 50, 200 and 500 respectively or parts 11, 15, and C are 50, 200, and 500 respectively